RahulJanagouda/kotlin-guides/style.md

 ## Camel case

-Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" of "iOS" are present.
+Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" or "iOS" are present.
 To improve predictability, use the following scheme.

 Beginning with the prose form of the name:

  1. Convert the phrase to plain ASCII and remove any apostrophes.
-For example, "Müller's algorithm" might become "Muellers algorithm".
+For example, "Müller's algorithm" might become "Mueller's algorithm".

- 2. Divide this result into words, splitting on spaces and any remaining punctuation (typically hyphens).
+ 2. Divide this result into words, splitting into spaces and any remaining punctuation (typically hyphens).

     * _Recommended_: if any word already has a conventional camel-case appearance in common usage, split this into its constituent parts (e.g., "AdWords" becomes "ad words").
 Note that a word such as "iOS" is not really in camel case _per se_; it defies _any_ convention, so this recommendation does not apply.